snap-one/docs-driverworks-fundamentals/source/includes/9_commands/_1-COMMANDS.md

 </command>
 ```

-The Variable Selector command parameter type supports the ability to choose a variable type within the [Properties][9] tab in ComposerPro.
+The Variable Selector command parameter type supports the ability to choose a variable type within the Properties tab in ComposerPro.
 Supported Variable Types include:

 - boolean
 - string